 Similan Islands, Phuket, is one of the most scenic island groups in Thailand, and it offers the experience of pure tropical beauty, crystal clear waters, and the best marine life.
 The Similan Islands are internationally acclaimed as having the best white-sand beaches, spectacular granite rock features, and interesting coral reefs, which are a dream attraction to snorkellers and scuba divers, as well as nature lovers.

-There is the Similan Islands National Park, which is a set of 11 designated islands; formally known as the Mu Ko Similan National Park.
+The Similan Islands National Park consists of 11 designated islands, formally known as Mu Ko Similan National Park (including Ko Bon and Ko Tachai, added in 1998).
 The park, which was established in 1982, is well-maintained in order to conserve the delicate ecosystems of marine life and tropical life forms.

 The naming system of the Similan Islands is named after the Malay sembilan, which means nine, and it was originally the first nine islands.
 Islands 1-11 are now under protection, with the key areas being Islands 4 and 8, where visitors can explore.